 Every attorney has his/her own intake survey (generally varying by incident type) and method of working a case.
-Below are several situations that our investigators have experienced in the field, and recommendations based on these incidents.
-We hope these observations serve a proactive purpose in case management as it applies to clients, witnesses and evidence.
+Investigators in the field also have their methodology that intends to synch with the attorney’s needs.
+Below are several situations that our investigators have encountered in the field, and recommendations based on these incidents.

 1. Your client’s emergency contacts.

 Situation: On numerous occasions we’ve had to locate a client who has moved without notifying his/her attorney.

 Recommendation: Obtain the complete contact information (phone, address, email) of at least 2 relatives and 2 friends NOT living with the client.
 Drilling deeper, obtain the DOBs of the emergency contacts.
 This may appear to be a rather aggressive suggestion but, at least 2 of these 4 contacts should be over 25 years old.
 Generally, adults above 25 years of age are employed and therefore, more easily trackable than those younger or retired.

 Situation: I’m sure you’ve all seen a PAR (Police Accident Report) w/a witness listed as “Johnny, 917-555-1234”. (or same, similarly incomplete police report).
 No address, no surname and a cell phone that may or may not be active in 2 weeks, let alone 2 years.